slowpoketail/mpvshots/README.rst

 entire process transparent, you just keep taking screenshots as usual.

 To work, *mpvshotsd* obviously needs to be able to access your Twitter account.
-To do this, *mpvshots* does OAUTH and save the credentials for the daemon to access.
+To do this, *mpvshots* does OAUTH and saves the credentials for the daemon to access.
 It will save them in *~/.mpvshots/*.
 This is also where mpvshots' configuration file will eventually be found.